-G E Shipping is tracking energy efficiency intensity of its vessels as per "MEPC.1/Circ.684 - Guidelines for voluntary use of the Ship Energy Efficiency Operational Indicator (EEOI)" since 2010 and have been setting EEOI reduction targets against Baseline Average EEOI (Loaded voyages) values established during 2010-2011 for individual vessels based on their operational profiles for each biennial starting from 2012-2013.
+G E Shipping is tracking energy efficiency intensity of its vessels as per "MEPC.1/Circ.684 - Guidelines for voluntary use of the Ship Energy Efficiency Operational Indicator (EEOI)" since 2010 and had set a reduction target of 2.5% for the biennial 2013-2014 against Baseline Average EEOI (Loaded) of years 2010-2011.
 The intent of EEOI is to provide a measure of how efficiently a given ship is operated, i.e. how much cargo it moves for the fuel used.
 It works by calculating cargo, fuel and distance for each voyage leg, averaged over a period (usually 12 months) as it will provide a standardized way of communicating a ship's energy performance in operation.
 While some ships met the target some could not.
 Company found several limitations in setting a reduction target based on EEOI due to following reasons:

 - 1. The speed of a ship varies in accordance with the prevailing charter hire rate and bunker price.
 These two elements, in varying degrees, influence a vessel's speed and consequently fuel consumption.
 These in turn create difficulty in trying to establish a fuel efficiency standard for the existing ships since a ship's speed is not constant over time. - 2.
 It is also a fact that in a depressed freight market the fuel efficiency values of the individual ships (e.g. kg/nm, gm/t-nm) would remain low but with an improved freight market and/or with lower bunker cost the ships will increase their speeds resulting in higher fuel consumption and consequently kg/nm and gm/t-nm values.
 This phenomenon was noted following world economic meltdown in 2008 and reduced trading activity when slow steaming was resorted to by the world fleet to reduce operational cost.
 This resulted in lower EEOI values.
-However, with crash of oil price since end-2014 with improved oil trading activity at least the oil tankers' operational speed had gone up and this had resulted in higher EEOI values for such types of vessels.

-3. Moreover, fuel consumption of a ship (considering the machineries are in efficient condition) varies based on quantity of cargo carried, trim, weather condition (specifically wind force and wave) and hull roughness.
+However, with crash of oil price since end-2014 with improved oil trading activity at least the oil tankers' operational speed have gone up and this has resulted in higher EEOI values for such types of vessels. - 3.
+Moreover, fuel consumption of a ship (considering the machineries are in efficient condition) varies based on quantity of cargo carried, trim, weather condition (specifically wind force and wave) and hull roughness.
 All these factors influence the fuel efficiency of a vessel.
 Without carrying out detailed calculations normalizing the effects of all these factors it is futile trying to establish a fuel efficiency standard of ships.